marcplouhinec/speaking-glasses/README.md

     adb install your.apk

-The application currently works in english and french.
+The application currently works in English and French.

 The third step is to subscribe to [Cloud Sight](https://cloudsight.ai/) and create a project with a "Whole Image" response type.
 If it is your first project, this website will give you some free credits for starting.
 You will then receive an *API Key* that you need to copy in the file `/app/src/main/assets/application.properties`.

+The last step is to open this project with [Android Studio](https://developer.android.com/studio/index.html), plug the [Recon Jet ](https://www.reconinstruments.com/products/jet/) and run the app!